Argentine asset prices slide, country risk soars on debt 'reprofiling' plan

 “The opposition can make the debate in Congress quite painful for them and highlight that even the need to be debating this measure is a failure of the government’s policies,” said Buenos Aires-based Megan Cook, lead specialist for political and regulatory risk at the Cefeidas Group.

-So a major question is how Fernandez will react to the reprofiling plan, considering he may become president in December.
-He had not made any public comments about the plan as of Thursday.

-“In our view, risk/reward remains skewed to the downside, considering the confusions and uncertainties surrounding these announcements, including (but not limited to) how Fernandez will react,” Deutsche Bank said in a note.

-Restructurings are a traumatic subject for voters who remember the country’s 2001-2002 default, which punctuated an economic meltdown that tossed millions of middle-class Argentines into poverty.
+Restructurings are a traumatic subject for voters who remember the country’s 2001-2002 default, part of an economic meltdown that tossed millions of middle-class Argentines into poverty.
 Subsequent mini-defaults kept the country locked out of global capital markets for years.

 Macri prided himself on getting the country out of default early in his administration and promised to reintegrate Argentina with the global markets.
 But Macri overestimated his ability to attract the foreign direct investment needed to provide Argentina with sustained economic growth.